swentel/activitypub/README.md

-# ActivityPub integration for Drupal 8
+# ActivityPub for Drupal

 ## About this module

 Integrates ActivityPub in your Drupal website so any Drupal user can interact with their profile on the Fediverse.

-Development for extended AP integration happens here on GitHub.
+The Lite version is in active development on https://www.drupal.org/project/activitypub

-There is also a 1.0.x branch on https://www.drupal.org/project/activitypub which contains the 'Lite' version.
+Development for extended AP integration will happen on GitHub - or maybe on d.o as well, we'll see :)